Gardening for bumblebees

 The following plant suggestions are based on garden type, and they show the time of year that plant is in flower.
 This enables you to choose a variety of plants to ensure your garden is in flower throughout the bumblebee lifecycle (March – October).

 Gardening is for everyone, so get the kids involved, your friends and local community and start growing a haven for bumblebees!
+Click here to find out more about creating a community greenspace for bumblebees and people.

 Even damp, shady areas can provide flowers to feed the bees!
 Below are suggestions for plants you could try in shady spots and at which times of year they flower.